jjmontesl/cubetl/README.md

 See the complete [CubETL component list]().

-**Note**: The project is beta and tested in few environments.
-You may hit issues: please use the issue tracker for bugs, questions, suggestions and contributions.
+**Note**: This project is in alpha stage and is tested in few environments.
+You will hit issues: please use the issue tracker for bugs, questions, suggestions and contributions.